Learn more about each of the 2024 recipients and their exceptional works of digital media in the five prize categories below.

 Image: Nadya Kwandibens (Red Works Photography)

 Quinn Hopkins is a Toronto-based artist working at the intersection of Urban Indigenous culture and new media, crafting a vibrant dialogue between Indigenous history, urban life, and futuristic visions.
-Rooted in Anishinaable-Métis traditions, he reimagines Indigenous iconography for the modern era.
+Rooted in Anishinaabe-Métis traditions, he reimagines Indigenous iconography for the modern era.
 His digital creations and immersive installations have been presented at Evergreen Brick Works, Toronto; Thunder Bay Art Gallery; and Hart House at the University of Toronto.

 FRANCISCO GONZALEZ-ROSAS